ThKrypt/QualCoder/01-Introduction.md

 The final step is to install extra modules to Python.
 Type the letters "cmd" in the Windows Start searching engine, and click on the black software "cmd.exe" - this is the command console for Windows.
 In the console paste, using the right-click context menu (ctrl+v does not work) the following:

-`py -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl`
+`py -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl py2exe`

+(You can skip the py2exe instruction for now, it is not actively used yet)

 Then click enter.
 Wait, until all modules are installed (the command phrase should be again visible: "C:\Users[Your Windows account name]> or similar).

-Now, you should be able to run QualCoder by double-clicking the desktop shortcut.
+For 2.5 and lower releases:

 To run QualCoder - double click on the qualcoder.py file which is located inside the qualcoder directory.
 You can make a shortcut to this file on the Desktop.

-**Linux Ubuntu/Debian**
+For the most current and 2.6 and up releases:

+Run QualCoder from cmd.exe
+Move to the correct Drive letter, e.g. C: or P: the drive for where qualcoder is stored.
+Then type py -m qualcoder

+### Linux Ubuntu/Debian

+For releases 2.5 and earlier:

 QualCoder can be installed using the latest Debian file found here: https://github.com/ccbogel/QualCoder-Debians